MIKATRUST/Marketplace/README.md

 truffle test
 ng serve
 ```
-You should be able to see the front end of the Metacoin application by directing your web enabled browser to http://localhost:4200/
+You should be able to see the front end of the Metacoin application by directing your web3 enabled browser to http://localhost:4200/
 If you can see the metacoin site, everything should be fine, you can continue and go to the next step.
-now you can stop the server
+Now you can stop the server

 ### Step 3 : Inject the Marketplace project inside the limelabs-angular-box
 Let's do some cleaning.